outrightmental/partybot-web/README.md

 # Workflow

-PartyBot is built with the mighty yeoman angular-fullstack generator.
+PartyBot is built with [Daftmonk](https://github.com/daftmonk)'s mighty yeoman angular-fullstack generator.

 Read all about the [Workflow Details](doc/workflow.md).